WBD / Bleacher Report

 Community Mural Initiative

 Located at Bushwick Houses in Brooklyn, the project focused on community engagement and neighborhood beautification through public art.
-Over nearly two years, the team coordinated approvals, funding, and logistics with local partners including the New York City Housing Authority, the Bushwick Gardens Housing Community Center, and city stakeholders, while collaborating with muralist Sally Rumble.
+Over two years, the team coordinated approvals, funding, and logistics with local partners including the New York City Housing Authority, the Bushwick Gardens Housing Community Center, and city stakeholders, while collaborating with muralist Sally Rumble.

 The mural culminated in a public paint day on November 4, timed to coincide with Election Day at a nearby polling site, bringing together residents, children, volunteers, and colleagues to help complete the work.
-For me, the project represented a rare opportunity to step outside traditional marketing objectives and contribute something tangible, collaborative, and lasting to the community where we worked.
+For me, the project represented a rare opportunity to step outside the usual marketing objectives and contribute something tangible, collaborative, and lasting to the community where we worked.